brendon1010/Online-Store/src/README.md

 # Online Store

+## installation

+Download the project and type 'npm install' in the terminal. run 'npm install react-bootstrap bootstrap' in the terminal. run 'npm install --save react-router-dom@latest'. run 'npm install @reduxjs/toolkit react-redux'. finally run npm start to start the app.

 ## Signing up and Logging in

 Create an account by inputting your first name, last name, username, email and password.